zhangjinpengGithub/cfDNAanalyzer/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.3  <ins>F</ins>ragmentation <ins>P</ins>rofile (FP) ([<ins>Cristiano *et al, Nature*, 2019</ins>](https://doi.org/10.1038/s41586-019-1272-6))
 * Fragmentation profile describes fragmentation patterns of cfDNA across the genome, which is the fraction of short cfDNA fragments (100–150 bp) to long cfDNA fragments (151–220 bp) for each 100kb window across the genome.
 * Fragmentation profiles were implemented using the original source code, with extension to support both hg19 and hg38 genomes.
+* Fragmentation profile shows great sensitivity to coverage especially when the depth of sample is below 1X.
 ### 2. Region-specific features:
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1  <ins>N</ins>ucleosome <ins>O</ins>ccupancy and <ins>F</ins>uzziness (NOF) ([<ins>Li *et al, Genome Med.*, 2024</ins>](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-023-01280-6))
 * Nucleosome occupancy reflects the frequency with which nucleosomes occupy a given genomic region in a cell population.
 Nucleosome occupancy for a specific region is calculated as the average occupancy values of all based in this region.<br>
 * Nucleosome fuzziness is defined as the deviation of nucleosome positions within a region in a cell population and could reflect cell heterogeneity at the chromatin level.
 Nucleosome fuzziness for a specific region is calculated as the average fuzziness of all the nucleosomes whose center is located within the region.<br>
 *	Nucleosome occupancy and fuzziness was directly implemented using the original source code in its published study without modifications.
+*	Nucleosome occupancy and fuzziness shows great sensitivity to coverage especially when the depth of sample is below 1X.
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.2 <ins>N</ins>ucleosome <ins>P</ins>rofile (NP) ([<ins>Doebley *et al, Nat.
 Commun.*, 2022</ins>](https://www.nature.com/articles/s41467-022-35076-w))
 * Nucleosome profile is a composite coverage profile computed as the mean of the GC-corrected cfDNA fragment midpoint coverage across a set of sites (Binding sites sets of 377 transcription factors as the dafalut).
 For each set of sites, three features are identified from the composite coverage profile:
    * (1) The average coverage value from ± 30 bp of the central site of each set (central coverage).